FabianAltendorfer/ublock-hide-yt-shorts/README.md

 # Remove Shorts from your Youtube Page

 Youtube Shorts, Reels and TikTok-Videos are terrible for our brains and our consciousness.
 I think it is very important for every self-learner to get around them as good as possible.
 The only problem is, they are hard to avoid.
-I don't use Instagram and TikTok, but Youtube alot and Shorts are present all the time.
+I don't use Instagram or TikTok, but Youtube alot and Shorts are present all the time.

 I found this OSS-Project and tried it out - it works fantastic!
 So I decided to fork it and adjust the README with a step-by-step tutorial, so that it is even easier for everyone to activate this.
 Make sure to check out the original project too!